 General Sessions Offenses

-In most cases, a magistrate will set your bond, and you will be given information about your first court appearance and the procedure for requesting a preliminary hearing before you are released from jail.
+In most cases, a magistrate will set your bond within 48 hours, and you will be given information about your first court appearance and the procedure for requesting a preliminary hearing before you are released from jail.

 We file motions to obtain all evidence in your case from the prosecutor, and we will also investigate your case ourselves, using private investigators and experts as necessary.
 Although we will often speak with the arresting officers, most negotiations are done with the prosecutor in your case.